zhudotexe/kani/docs/index.rst

   tokens in the history - kani takes care of it.
 - **Function calling with model feedback and retry** - Give models access to functions in just one line of code. kani elegantly provides feedback about hallucinated parameters and errors and allows the model to retry calls.
-- **You are in control** - You can override and provide a custom implementation for all of these features, allowing you to run experiments just the way you want to.
-There are no hidden prompt hacks.
+- **You control the prompts** - There are no hidden prompt hacks.
+We will never decide for you how to format your own data, unlike other popular language model libraries.
 - **Fast to iterate and intuitive to learn** - With kani, you only write Python - we handle the rest.
 - **Asynchronous design from the start** - kani can scale to run multiple chat sessions in parallel easily, without having to manage multiple processes or programs.